Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Conclusion

-Performing a Cloud migration is never an easy task.
-It requires both a clear vision and much attention to detail and should always be a team effort.
+Performing a Confluence Cloud migration from a Data Center or Server is never an easy task.
+It requires a clear vision, much attention to detail, and using Cloud migration best practices.
+Naturally, the migration with its multiple subtasks should be a team effort.
 We were pleasantly surprised at how smoothly the migration process to Confluence Cloud itself worked.
-Still, there were many steps to take before and afterward that kept us occupied for various weeks in order to keep up with Cloud migration best practices.
+Still, many steps to take before and after the migration kept the bitvoodoo app team occupied for multiple weeks.

-Pros & Cons of partial migration from Confluence server to Cloud
+Pros & Cons of a partial migration from Confluence On-Premise to Cloud

 In our case, migrating only parts of our knowledge base to Cloud had pros and cons.